Bathycache- The Truth is in the Ground

 AUV Operations and Marine Geologist

-AUV operations especially on windy islands such as Bonaire are not without their challenges.
+AUV operations are not without their challenges, especially on windy islands such as Bonaire.
 Sometimes we have to call on various support equipment to help us locate the robots amidst the choppy surface waves.
-One such instrument we use is called and acoustic pinger and in the following image Bernard is demonstrating its use.
-The operator wears a set of headphones like you might use for listening to an MP3 player while the other end is composed of a hydrophone, essentially a microphone for picking up underwater sounds.
-By changing the orientation of the hydrophone “bell” the operator can get a sense of the direction from which the sound is coming from.
+One such instrument we use is called an acoustic pinger.
+The operator wears a set of headphones, like you might use for listening to an MP3 player, while the other end is composed of a hydrophone, essentially a microphone for picking up underwater sounds.
+By changing the orientation of the hydrophone “bell” the operator can get a sense of the direction from which the sound is coming.
 The intensity, or loudness, of the sound is an indicator of the distance that the hydrophone is from the sound source.
-Each robot luckily has its very own distinctive sound pattern thus allowing us to tell each robot apart even if they are many hundreds of meters away underwater.
+Each robot luckily has its very own distinctive sound pattern thus allowing us to tell each robot apart — even if they are many hundreds of meters away underwater.

 Bernard demonstrating the use of the acoustic pinger.

-Bernard demonstrating the use of the acoustic pinger.
+Bernard Laval demonstrating the use of the acoustic pinger.
 Click image for larger view and image credit.

 After a few showers, a brilliant rainbow emerges.